-Our research groups studies optical properties of matter.
+Our research group studies optical properties of matter.

 We study (experimentally as well as theoretically) optical response of materials with highly correlated electrons, including superconducting cuprates (high-temperature superconductors).
 Changes of optical spectres around phase transitions (superconducting, ferromagnetic) provide important information about microscopic mechanisms of these phenomena.